$\kappa$-deformed complex scalar field: conserved charges, symmetries and their impact on physical observables: Preliminaries

 \section{Preliminaries}

 In this section we will set up the model that we are going to consider in this paper.
 It differs in some details from the model discussed in Ref. \cite{Arzano:2020jro}, but it shares with it all the basic properties.
+In particular, thanks to the field decomposition in eq. \eqref{fa}, \eqref{fb} introduced below, and thanks to the choice of the action \eqref{actionst}, the charge conjugation C can be defined in a particularly simple way.
 The reader can find more details and a general background in the recent monograph \cite{Arzano:2021scz}.

 We will mainly deal with the momentum-space picture of the $\kappa$-Poincar\'e algebra.
 The starting point is given by an explicit matrix representation of the algebra \eqref{0.1}